abuseofnotation/abuseofnotation.github.io/_posts/blog/2025-10-16-boolean-thinking.md

 Note that aside from being universal (valid for all statements) the context for boolean logic has to also be _all-encompassing_ (relevant for every statement) i.e. the set of logical statements that form it should never, under no interpretation tell something invalid, and at the same time would let us deduce all that is valid.
 As I argue later, such context resembles what political philosophers call an _authoritarian doctrine_ (although the phrase "authoritarian doctrines" is somewhat deceiving, because it isn't the doctrines themselves that are authoritarian, but the role they play in people's thinking patterns).

 So, while boolean logic may be splendid when viewed by itself, when viewed in relation to the "real world" there is a huge issue with it, the namely that _no logical context, no logical framework is strong enough to capture the things that we usually want to dissect_, (the real world, if you must).
 Proving the claim above is a subject of a different text, for now it suffices to say that although it may not look logical or scientific, it is, however, very backed up by both logic and science.
-Rather than asking why this is the case, it is more appropriate to ask what makes us think the reverse, what makes us think that the real world may be captured by a boolean logical framework - I'd argue that the thought that it can be is an instance of the so called "is-ought fallacy" --- the idea that something is true just because it will be good for us that it is true.
+Rather than asking why this is the case, it is more appropriate to ask what makes us think the reverse, what makes us think that the real world may be captured by a boolean logical framework --- I'd argue that the thought that it can be is an instance of the so called "is-ought fallacy" --- the idea that something is true just because it will be good for us that it is true.
 But that's a separate topic as well (see "[When Universality Breaks](/universal-knowledge/)".

 Now, we are ready to make the case against boolean logic:

-**Because boolean logic overlooks the importance of context (that each proposition can be true in one context, false in another, and also neither true nor false, and senseless in another) it inspires dichotomous thinking, also known as black-and-white thinking. **
+**Because boolean logic overlooks the importance of context (that each proposition can be true in one context, false in another, and also *neither true nor false*) it inspires dichotomous thinking, also known as black-and-white thinking.**

 i.e. boolean logic is apt for a world where there is a single unifying and also complete framework... a universal set of axioms.
 But that is not our world.
-Our world is a place where we constantly have to compare different frameworks and, different sets of axioms, which are all incomplete (here is the place where I should reference Godel's theorem, but I am not going to do it, as it is too cliche, (pardon my lack of diacritics))....
+Our world is a place where we constantly have to compare different frameworks and, different sets of axioms, which are all incomplete (here is the place where I should reference Godel's theorem, but I am not going to do it, as it is too cliche, (pardon my lack of diacritics)).

+In our world, we, for example, try to be happy with what we have, but at the same time strive to achieve more.
+We try to believe that people are good, but at the same time defend ourselves against evil etc. The boolean framework says it is either one and the other (e.g. people are either good or evil).

 When we encounter something that doesn’t fit our Boolean framework, we have two options: